rabindrakharel/pmo/PLAN_entity_reference_dropdown.md

 │  KEY INSIGHT: These are DIFFERENT caches with DIFFERENT purposes             │ │  ════════════════════════════════════════════════════════════════            │
 │                                                                               │
 │  1.
-Entity response ref_data → Resolve UUIDs in CURRENT data (view mode)     │
+Entity response ref_data_entityInstance → Resolve UUIDs in CURRENT data (view mode)     │
 │     - Only contains UUIDs from the query result                              │ │     - Cached as part of entity response                                      │
 │                                                                               │